 The student counsellors offer a confidential service for any students who are experiencing problems in their day-to-day life which are getting in the way of their studies.
 The counsellors will not offer advice or tell you what to do.
 They will listen to your concerns, no matter what they are, without judgement.
 You may be worried about:

 - personal and emotional difficulties

 - · alcohol and drug concerns, loss and bereavement

 - · bullying and harassment

 - depression

 - difficulties fitting in

 - feeling unable to cope

 - eating problems

 - family and relationship problems

 - self-harm

 - stress, panic and anxiety

-- · anger management
+- anger management

-Self-help guides on many of the above topics are also available in Student Services and on the Student Services website at www.yourspaceonline.net
+Self-help guides on many of the above topics are also available from your Personal Achievement Tutor.